 Research background

-Alpha-fetoprotein (AFP)-producing gastic cancer (AFPGC) is recognized as one of the most aggressive tumors, with a high propensity for liver metastasis and subsequent poor prognosis compared with other GC subtypes.
+Alpha-fetoprotein (AFP)-producing gastric cancer (AFPGC) is recognized as one of the most aggressive tumors, with a high propensity for liver metastasis and subsequent poor prognosis compared with other GC subtypes.
 Recent comprehensive molecular analyses have not yet referred to this minor subtype because of its rareness.

 Research motivation